1. All-Day Comfort

 A navy suede-like clog with shearling-like lining and a flexible, skid-resistant outsole.

-A sporty-chic slip-on sneaker with a pink jersey knit upper and memory foam insole.
+A comfortable walking shoe with a pink and navy gradient, featuring a mesh upper and foam insole.

 When choosing shoes for nursing, look for options with cushioned insoles, arch support, slip-resistant soles, and breathable materials.
 Lightweight construction and easy-to-clean surfaces are also important for comfort during long shifts.